Skip to main content

 Scope and Content

 This collection contains records pertaining to the creation and operation of the Peary-MacMillan Arctic Museum.
-There are historical records, including materials relating to the founding, design and construction of the Museum space; general office files; correspondence from the office of the Museum director; reaccreditation reports; and guest registers.
+There are historical records, including materials relating to the founding, design and construction of the Museum space as well as general office files, correspondence from the office of the Museum director, and reaccreditation reports.
+Promotional ephemera like posters, flyers, brochures, and a stuffed doll of Robert Peary are also included.

 Dates